 You may not believe it, you can reuse teabags to make excellent furniture and floor polish.
 Simply sprinkle the contents of a used teabag on the surface you want to polish, then rub with a dry cloth.

 There are many different areas at home where bad odors can concentrate.
-A few tips for instance:
+A few tips:

-- Firslty, you can reuse teabags by mixing its content into cat litter.
+- Firstly, you can reuse teabags by mixing their content into cat litter.

 - Also, you can place a few teabags in the fridge to neutralize bad odors.